makeomatic/redis-filtered-sort/README.md

 # redis-filtered-sort
 Exports LUA script, which is able to perform multi filter operations, as well as sorts

+This basically replicates `http://redis.io/commands/sort` but with extra features and ability to run it in clustered mode with hashed keys, which resolve to the same slot

 ## Installation

 `npm i redis-filtered-sort -S`